 Drinking problems are VERY wide-spread

-The problem of Info On Drug Addiction and Alcohol is wide-spread.
+The problem of addiction to alcohol is wide-spread.
 The Center for Alcohol and Addiction Studies at Brown University concluded:

-“more than half of all adults have a family history of Info On Drug Addiction and Alcohol or problem drinking, and more than nine million children live with a parent dependent on alcohol and/or illicit drugs.”
+“more than half of all adults have a family history of addiction or problem drinking, and more than nine million children live with a parent dependent on alcohol and/or illicit drugs.”
 That is a staggering piece of information.

 A major part of our Culture